This page contains a summary of things I have made.

 I have a very long and cluttered addon for Blender where I test out all my crazy ideas, many of those are incomplete or too specific to be generally useful, but some of them have become a standard part of my workflow and I have separated some of them into a more polished--if equally eclectic--addon.

-In 2023 I started the LooseEdges channel on YouTube to attract attention to my nodes and also to share some of the knowledge that I have accumulated over the years.
+In 2023 I started the LooseEdges channel on YouTube to attract attention to my tools and also to share some of the knowledge that I have accumulated over the years.

 On the channel there are a variety of different videos.
 There is a series with my thoughts about Getting Started if you're new to Geometry Nodes.